xcy29/gitskills/readme.txt

 is just a test
-creating a new branch is quick & simple
+creating a new branch is quick